 Although fractures are often painful, some fractures of the spine do not cause pain but can still cause deformities.

 Doctors diagnose people at risk by testing their bone density.

 Bones contain minerals, including calcium and phosphorus, which make them hard and dense.
-To maintain bone density, the body requires an adequate supply of calcium and other minerals and must produce the proper amounts of several hormones, such as parathyroid hormone, growth hormone, calcitonin, estrogen, and testosterone.
-An adequate supply of vitamin D is also needed to absorb calcium from food and incorporate it into bones.
+To maintain bone density (or bone mass), the body requires an adequate supply of calcium and other minerals and must produce the proper amounts of several hormones, such as parathyroid hormone, growth hormone, calcitonin, estrogen, and testosterone.
+An adequate supply of vitamin D is needed to absorb calcium from food and incorporate it into bones.
 Vitamin D is absorbed from the diet and also manufactured in the skin using sunlight (see Vitamin D).

-So that bones can adjust to the changing demands placed on them, they are continuously broken down and reformed, or remodeled (see Bones).
-In this process, small areas of bone tissue are removed and new bone tissue is deposited.
-This process is continuous.
+So that bones can adjust to the changing demands placed on them, they are continuously broken down and reformed.
+This process is known as remodeling (see Bones).
+In this process, small areas of bone tissue are continuously removed and new bone tissue is deposited.
 Remodeling affects the shape and density of the bones.
 In youth, the bones grow in width and length as the body grows.
 In later life, bones may sometimes enlarge in width but do not continue to grow longer.